leuas/Vrdndi/docs/USAGE.md

 You can run the ``scheduler.py`` in the ``scripts/`` to update your feed regularly.

-The updated feed will be saved to database, reload the website you could see the new feed.
+The updated feed will be saved to database.
+Reload the website to see the new feed.